Jessica-Nnebs/event-finder/README.md

 ![animation-explore](https://user-images.githubusercontent.com/64739763/109397517-3d16d200-7937-11eb-98af-ab2d59dbf174.gif)

 ### Login to enable event Hosting:
 In order to prevent events that are unaccounted for, you have to create an eventi account.
-These accounts also serves as a contact point for event particpants, in case further information could be required from the event host
+These accounts also serves as a contact point for event particpants, in case further information could be required from the event host . **username: anna ; password: user**

 <br>